About the Landcare Movement

-In 1989 the national Landcare movement officially began with Rick Farley of the National Farmers Federation and Phillip Toyne of the Australian Conservation Foundation, successfully lobbying the Hawke Government to commit itself to the emerging movement.
-Landcare became a national programme on 20 July, 1989 when the Australian Government, with bipartisan support, announced its “Decade of Landcare Plan” and committed $320 million to fund the National Landcare Programme.
-1989 was also the year that the not-for-profit organisation Landcare Australia was established.
+Landcare became a national programme on 20 July, 1989 in Wentworth NSW, when the Australian Government with bipartisan support, announced its “Decade of Landcare Plan” and committed $320 million to fund the National Landcare Programme.
+1989 was also the year that the national not-for-profit organisation Landcare Australia was established.

 The national formation of the Landcare movement brought farmers and conservationists together to resolve environmental issues.
-In his speech to launch Landcare, Bob Hawke spoke about the importance of co-operation to care for the land.
+In his speech to launch Landcare, former Prime Minister Bob Hawke AC spoke about the importance of co-operation to care for the land.

 “The degradation of our environment is not simply a local problem, nor a problem for one state or another, nor for the Commonwealth alone.
 Rather, the damage being done to our environment is a problem for us all – and not just government- but for of us individually and together.